Standard Errors for Calibrated Parameters

-The efficient specification exploits all four empirical moments, using either the conventional full-information procedure or our limited-information procedure in \cref{sec:weight}.\footnote{The efficient estimates are computed using a one-step update of the just-identified estimates.} In addition to the full-information and limited-information procedures, we report results for a procedure that (erroneously) assumes that the four empirical moments are mutually independent.
+The efficient specification exploits all four empirical moments, using either the conventional full-information one-step estimator or our limited-information one-step estimator in \cref{sec:weight}.
+In addition to the full-information and limited-information procedures, we report results for a procedure that (erroneously) assumes that the four empirical moments are mutually independent.

 \cref{tab:appl_price_estim} shows that the limited-information standard errors are larger than the full-information ones, but they remain highly informative about the values of the structural parameters.
-In the efficient over-identified specification, the worst-case standard errors are at most 3.7 times larger than the corresponding full-information values.\footnote{The worst-case efficient standard errors are computed separately for each parameter, i.e., setting $r(\theta)=\theta_i$ separately for $i=1,2,3$.} Importantly, all worst-case standard errors are arguably small relative to the economic magnitudes of the parameter estimates.
+In the efficient over-identified specification, the worst-case standard errors are at most 3.7 times larger than the corresponding full-information values.
+Importantly, all worst-case standard errors are arguably small relative to the economic magnitudes of the parameter estimates.
 Hence, taking a worst-case perspective still allows for informative inference.
 In this particular application, the standard errors that assume independence are mostly intermediate between the full-information and limited-information values.